samvv/mage/README.md

 **Features**

+ - ✅ A simple yet expressive DSL to write your grammars in
- - 🚀 Full support for Python typings.
+ - ✅ Full support for Python typings.
 Avoid runtime errors while building your language!
+ - 🚧 Lots of unit tests to enure your code does what you expect it to do
- - (planned) an intermediate language to very easily add support to any other programming language
+ - 🚧 An intermediate language to very easily add support to any other programming language

 👀 Mage is written in itself.
 Check out the [generated code][1] of part of our Python generator!